FredyGarcia146/Conocimientos/README.md

 # LEARNING
-Collection of notes and projects on various languages ​​and tools
+Collection of notes and projects Mongo DB